JJ/granada-off/text/graffiti.md

 special occasions.

-You will have a good idea of what to expect everywhere else in the city, but you will get a better idea if you proceed to the Faculty of Fine Arts.
+You will have a good idea of what to expect everywhere else in the city, but you will get a better one if you proceed to the Faculty of Fine Arts.
 This will have to be on a weekday; due to budget cuts all the university is shuttered on weekends.
 Walk through the main gate through the roundabout and, forgetting about temporary expositions and